Drug information

 • If you have any other medical conditions.

 • If you are pregnant or plan to become pregnant.
 Talk to your health care provider about the risks and benefits of taking tipranavir during pregnancy.
 For more information on the use of tipranavir during pregnancy, please refer to the Recommendations for the Use of Antiretroviral Drugs During Pregnancy and Interventions to Reduce Perinatal HIV Transmission in the United States.
+Note that the tipranavir drug section of the Perinatal HIV Guidelines is no longer being reviewed or updated.

 • If you are breast/chestfeeding or plan to breast/chestfeed.
 For people with HIV in the United States, the Guideline recommends speaking with your health care provider to discuss options for feeding your baby.
 People with suppressed viral load have a less than 1% chance of transmitting HIV to their baby via their own milk.